 Reaching that golden balance of consistent yet lively work is the goal here.
 It took me years of studying, freelancing, getting a book published, and constantly creating artwork daily to start seeing certain glimpses of a recognisable style.
 The truth is, I am very excited to try new ways of creating artwork and settling on just one thing is rather difficult for me.
 I struggled with this for many years until eventually I realized that working in a variety of ways is not a hindrance for an illustrator, and can even be a blessing.

 As with anything in illustration (and life), there is never a definitive how-to guide to developing a strong style.
-Here are my own 10 considerations I had to take into account when deciding on my personal style as an illustrator.
+Here are my own five considerations I had to take into account when deciding on my personal style as an illustrator.

-1. Know thyself.
-(And know your market).
+1. Know thyself (and know your market).

 2. Experiment responsibly.

 At an art college, experimentation is often presented as an answer to everything.
 And don’t get me wrong, experimenting is good, especially in the early stages of your illustration career.
 It is possible to learn a lot just by looking at other people’s work and by replicating their style.
 At some point, however, experimentation turns into procrastination, when artists keep trying new things because they lack the confidence to tackle their own style.
 You certainly don’t need to try every material available on the planet to find what you like.
 The rule of thumb is that experimentation should feel like a play to be useful.
-It should never feel like a laborious meticulous task.
+It should never feel like a laborious task.

 3. Easy does it.